 Step 5: Attach Flanges

 Attach flanges to the tops of the 10” pipes.
-This is where the legs secure to the table.
+This is where the legs secure to the island.

 Step 6: Attach Top Half of Legs

 Position the legs flange-side down on the bottom of the butcher block.
-Manipulate the pipes until there’s an equal distance between each flange and the edge of the table.
+Manipulate the pipes until there’s an equal distance between each flange and the edge of the island.
 Mark with a pencil.
-Using a power drill/driver, secure each flange to the table with 1 ½” screws.
+Using a power drill/driver, secure each flange to the island with 1 ½” screws.

 The butcher block is made of maple, which is a pretty tough wood.
 I didn’t find it necessary to pre-drill the screw holes, but if you prefer to pre-drill—you’ll find the screws go in a bit easier (while virtually eliminating the chance for splitting).